Clement-Fouin/Classification_Oiseaux/README.md

-# Classification_Oiseaux
+# Bird classification
-This git is a bird classification example
+This git is a bird classification code in python using deeplearning techniques

-#